getflywheel/local-components/src/components/Tooltip/README.md

 </div>
 ```

-Position set to `right` but moves to the left because there's no space to the right.
+Position set to `right` but is repositioned to the left because there's not enough space to the right.

 ```js
 <div style={{ height: '200px', display: 'flex', alignItems: 'center', justifyContent: 'flex-end' }}>